TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 ### Video Metrics
 * Total videos: 232,140 videos
 * Total videos found that match keywords: 13,101 videos
-  * Total unprocessed videos: 3,385 videos
+  * Total unprocessed videos: 3,021 videos
 * Total videos found that are processed and marked: 2,470 videos
   * Information Collection: 1,521 videos
   * Non-Giftcard Robux Giveaways: 842 videos
-  * Other: 80 videos
+  * Other: 81 videos
   * Phishing: 26 videos
-  * Gambling: 1 video

 ### No Videos Found
 The following channels had nothing appear with manual searching.
 Videos may exist, but were not found.